prashant-dhillon/Graph-Algorithms/README.md

 # Graph-Algorithms

-#### This Repo contains the Problems and solutions using Graphs and Morphology.
+#### This Repo contain the Problems and solutions using Graphs and Morphology.

 This work was done during following of Graph & Morphology course.